j-navesx/spbd/README.md

 4. For each state, what is the average distance (in km) of the monitors in that state to the state center?
 5. How many sensors there are per quadrant (NW, NE, SE, SW) in each state?
 ## Execution
-To execute find the folders for the respective infrastructures and run the python notebook using `Jupyter`
+To download the data set use the notebook provided inside the [Data](data/) folder To execute find the folders for the respective infrastructures and run the python notebook using `Jupyter`